auerswal/pubcloud2020/ex3-web/README.md

                         "IpRanges": [
                             {
                                 "CidrIp": "0.0.0.0/0",
-                                "Description": "SSH access from the Internat"
+                                "Description": "SSH access from the Internet"
                             }
                         ],
                         "Ipv6Ranges": [],